LorenzoNiero/colour-spotter-app/README.md

 3. Select build variant *devDebug* in *app* module
 4. Build and run the app on an Android emulator or device.

 **Requirements:**

-I used Android Studio Ladybug | 2024.2.1 Patch 3
+-I used Android Studio Ladybug | 2024.2.1 Patch 3

-I have used a emulator "Pixel 7" to reference with Android api level 35
+-I have used a emulator "Pixel 7" to reference with Android api level 35

-I used a real Pixel 7 with Android 15 api level 35 and a Galaxy A21s with Android 12 api level 32
+-I used a real Pixel 7 with Android 15 api level 35 and a Galaxy A21s with Android 12 api level 32

 ## Architecture and library used